ash-project/ash/documentation/topics/reference/glossary.md

 Most actions are run on direct user request, eg. if a user presses a Create button on a page then the actor is the user.

 The actor can be anything that you want it to be.
 It is most typically a map or a struct containing information about the "entity" that is performing the action.
 In the vast majority of cases, the actor will be something like `%MyApp.Accounts.User{}`.
-We recommend that the actor be a struct, but it could also be a map or even a value.
+We recommend that the actor be a struct, but it could also be a map or any other kind of value.

 Some example actor types used in practice: